All of our health plans include comprehensive prescription drug benefits.

 There are lower out-of-pocket costs on a large group of maintenance drugs.
 To pay the lower copay or coinsurance for these certain medications, you must use the special, less costly Retail-90 network (pharmacy or mail order) and fill a 90-day supply of your medication.
 The maintenance drug list includes certain medications for high blood pressure, high cholesterol, coronary artery disease, congestive heart failure, depression, asthma/chronic obstructive pulmonary disease (COPD) and diabetes (oral medications, insulins, needles, test strips and lancets).

 Certain low-dose statins

 Eligible members can receive these medications in-network at zero cost share.
 These medications are primarily used to treat high cholesterol.
 No high dose or brand statins are included.
 Applies to men and women ages 40 through 75 years old.

 Copay installment program

 Members can spread the cost of 90-day mail order prescriptions over a three-month period — at no additional cost.
 You may enroll online at info.caremark.com/stateoftn, register and log in, or by calling CVS/caremark customer care at 877.522.8679.
 This benefit is only for 90-day mail order prescriptions provided by CVS/caremark mail order.
 This does not apply to specialty medications.

 There are some obesity medications available for members who meet prior authorization requirements as determined by the pharmacy benefits manager.
 This gives members a less costly, non-surgical option for losing weight.
 Go to info.caremark.com/stateoftn to look for covered medications.
 They are found under “Antiobesity” on the preferred drug list (PDL).

-OneTouch diabetic testing supplies are the only diabetic testing supplies covered at the preferred brand pricing.
-Members will have lower copays by using OneTouch supplies.
-Diabetics may be eligible for a new OneTouch glucose meter at no charge from the manufacturer.
-Click here for more information or call 800.588.4456.
+Starting on Jan.
+1, OneTouch and Accu-Chek diabetic testing supplies are the only diabetic testing supplies covered at the preferred brand pricing.
+Members will have lower copays by using OneTouch and Accu-Check supplies.
+Diabetics may be eligible for a new Accu-Check or OneTouch glucose meter at no charge from the manufacturer.
+For more information on how to obtain a free blood glucose meter, call 877.418.4746.

 Tobacco cessation products